WOW Vegas

 Pros

-- No email verification loop or slowdowns
+- No circular email verification or delay

-- Account was active instantly, games playable
+- Account was active immediately, games playable

 Cons

-- No 2FA or alert system for logins
+- No (2-FA) or alerts for logins

 Important Things Around the WOW Vegas Login